MicrosoftDocs/visualstudio-docs/docker/tutorials/docker-tutorial.md

 Before going too far, we want to highlight the Docker VS Code Extension, which gives you a quick view of the containers running on your machine.
 It gives you quick access to container logs, lets you get a shell inside the container, and lets you easily manage container lifecycle (stop, remove, and so on).

 To access the extension, follow the instructions [here](https://code.visualstudio.com/docs/containers/overview).
+Use the Docker icon on the left to open the Docker view.
 If you open the extension now, you will see this tutorial running!
 The container name (`angry_taussig` below) is a randomly created name.
 So, you'll most likely have a different name.

 ![Tutorial container running in Docker Extension](media/vs-tutorial-in-extension.png)